Quick stat: 92% of teenagers use social media on a daily basis.

 We thought that number was kinda low, too, but we do trust the Pew Research Center on things like this.
 And, anyway, 92% is really, really high.
 Which gets us to our point: you can weave aspects of social media into your yearbook to bring your students’ everyday world into the more traditional world of the yearbook.

-Even if you don’t want to build an entire theme around the likes of Facebook, Instagram and Snapchat, we’ve come up with 19 clever ways to add a more “social” vibe to your book.
+Even if you don’t want to build an entire theme around the likes of Facebook, Instagram, Snapchat, or TikTok we’ve come up with 19 clever ways to add a more “social” vibe to your book.
 Check them out.

 Using Social Media to Choose Your Fonts